 Why Year-Round Baseball Is A Really Bad Idea For Kids

+Why year-round baseball is a really bad idea for kids.
 If you want your son to make it to the big leagues, maybe he should play less baseball, not more.
-Atlanta Brave’s former Ace, John Smoltz, made headlines on this hot topic in his Baseball Hall of Fame Speech when he, sent a warning to all parents…
+Atlanta Brave’s former Ace, John Smoltz, made headlines on this hot topic in his Baseball Hall of Fame Speech when he sent a warning to all parents…

 Chris Gissell, who played professional baseball for fourteen years and now owns and operates Baseball Dudes, a private training facility for athletes of all ages in Washington State, shared this with ILTWYP…